 Can dogs get salmonella?
-Years ago we thought that dogs were immune to bacteria and spoiled foods and we fed them table scraps with no concern for their safety.
+Years ago we thought that dogs were immune to bacteria and spoiled foods.
+Everyone fed their dogs table scraps, with no concern for their safety.

 Why Bichon Frises Get Salmonella

-For example, if your Bichon Frise dog has allergies, his immune system may be compromised and he may have trouble fighting off infections.
+For example, if your Bichon Frise dog has allergies, he has an immune system that is compromised.
+And he may have trouble fighting off infections.

-And, in addition, young puppies with immature digestive systems and old dogs who may have other illnesses, are also more likely to get sick from salmonella.
+Young puppies with their immature digestive systems are especially vulnerable.
+At the other end of the spectrum, old dogs who have other illnesses, easily get sick from salmonella.

-Dogs can get salmonella poisoning in a number of ways, and knowing how they get salmonella, can help you prevent salmonella illness in your dog.
+Dogs can get salmonella poisoning in a number of ways.
+If you know how dogs get salmonella, you can prevent salmonella illness in your dog.